 Who Decides If a Hotel Is Luxury or Not?

-Today, the word "luxury" has been degraded by overuse.
-But for experienced, demanding luxury travelers, "luxury hotel" has to mean something specific, because guests paying high hotel rates have a right to expect high standards of hospitality: in service, in rooms, in dining, and in everything else a good hotel offers.
+The word "luxury" has been degraded by overuse.
+But a "luxury hotel" has to deliver on that claim, because high-paying guests have a right to expect high standards.
+They expect excellence in service, in rooms, in dining, and in everything else a good hotel offers.

 01 of 11